 PART TWO IN A SERIES ON AMERICA’S CONCEPT OF DEMOCRACY

-The common wisdom of today’s America disagrees with Franklin.
-Democracy is held aloft like a conquering hero.
-It’s considered the raison d’etre for our country’s existence.
-Democracy is king of the conceptual hill.
+The political pundits of today’s America stand in deep disagreement with Franklin and Adams.
+They hold democracy aloft like a conquering hero.
+It’s considered the raison d’être for our country’s existence.
+Somewhere along the way, democracy has been crowned king of the conceptual hill.

-How did we move from a society whose framers distrusted this concept to a society in which its purer manifestation is regarded as the next required step in a vision of progress?
+How did we morph from a society whose framers distrusted the concept to a society that regards it as the prime pillar of political stability?

-Franklin’s quote had a punchline: “Liberty is a well-armed lamb contesting the vote.”
+Franklin’s quote ended with a punchline: “Liberty is a well-armed lamb contesting the vote.”
 Adams again concurred: “A constitution of government, once changed from freedom, can never be restored.
 Liberty, once lost, is lost forever.”

-For this reason, the future governing structure of the country was carefully debated.
+For this reason, they carefully debated the country’s future governing structure.
 Compromises between a wide-ranging group of ideals were considered.
-An attempt was made to preserve the best qualities of each while limiting the dangers that can develop when any one of them is taken too far.
-Including democracy.
+An attempt was made to preserve the best qualities of each concept while limiting the dangers that can develop when any one of them is relied upon too heavily.

 Today’s simplistic approach to public discourse has discarded such care.
-Instant solutions are asserted.
-Ideas that can be expressed in one sentence are held up as standards that everyone should conform to.
-Those who question these slogans are dismissed with a pejorative label.
+Ideas that can be expressed in one viral phrase are held up as standards to which everyone should conform.

-This lack of cognitive care has impacted our collective assessment of the founding beliefs.
-Rather than consider the trade-offs required within a network of ideas, a simple hierarchy has been embraced.
-That hierarchy is dominated by the concept of democracy.
-“If we can just move the system closer to a pure democracy, justice, equality and [….. insert your favorite ideal here] will naturally follow.”
+Such lack of substance has diminished modern culture’s capacity to assess the reasoning behind the nation’s founding framework.
+Rather than consider the trade-offs required within a network of vibrant ideas, a simple, static hierarchy has now been asserted.
+At the top of that hierarchy has been placed the concept of democracy.
+“If we can just move the system closer to a pure democracy, then justice, equality and [….. insert your favorite ideal here] will naturally follow.”